 In the same way, some have knowledge of God, Pattern, Meaning, higher and alternate worlds.
 That sudden and complete knowing is a gift of pure grace, sometimes given after long, hard work, sometimes after no work at all.
 It’s utterly convincing, hyper-real, and it opens a path that can be followed, leading deeper.
 And while it usually doesn’t transfer between individuals, sometimes the testimony of a real teacher is enough.
 Without these experiences, all belief would end with the first experience of real suffering, and it doesn’t.

 So, I’ll say it again.
 YOU CAN’T DESTROY THE LOVERS BY KILLING THEM.
 May these horrors even unintentionally spread understanding of the Sufi Lovers.
 May attempts to destroy them be as when someone hacks down a field of dandelions.
-May one hundred new spring up for every one that falls.
+May one hundred new ones spring up for every one that falls.